irene0204/CpG-methylation-Project-/README.md

-# CpG site methylation prediction project pipeline
+# Alzheimer's Disease-related CpG sites prediction project pipeline
-This repository contains all components of the pipeline for predicting novel Alzheimer's Diseasr (AD)-associated CpG sites across the human genome, including experimental set construction, features collection/processing, features selection and ensemble learning, for each of the AD-associated trait of interest.
+This repository contains all components of the pipeline for predicting novel Alzheimer's Disease (AD)-associated CpG sites beyond 450K array across the whole human genome, including experimental set construction, features collection/processing, features selection and ensemble learning, for each of the AD-associated trait of interest.

 ## Tools
 * Python 3.6